practical-python-org/ZorakBot/Readme.md

 ZorakBot is the House bot of the Practical Python discord server.
 Zorak is developed with features by the community.
 Anyone from our server can contribute.

-Zorak is hosted on Replit, and kept running with UptimeRobot.

 ## User Commands
 #### For-fun commands